cristianmesquida/repro-collab/preregistration.md

 ### Procedure

-1. Participants sit at a comfortable viewing distance from the tachistoscope
+1. Participants sit at a comfortable viewing distance from the video game
 2. On each trial:
    - Two squares appear simultaneously (reference and comparison)
    - The participant judges which square is larger by pressing a corresponding button
    - Reaction time is recorded from stimulus onset to response
    - The stimuli remain visible until a response is made
 3. Trial distribution:
-   - 200 trials for comparison sizes very close to the reference (hardest discriminations)
+   - 5 trials for comparison sizes very close to the reference (hardest discriminations)
-   - 100 trials for intermediate differences
+   - 5 trials for intermediate differences
-   - 50 trials for the largest differences (easiest discriminations)
+   - 5 trials for the largest differences (easiest discriminations)
-   - Total: approximately 6,850 trials per participant
+   - Total: approximately 125 trials per participant
 4. Sessions last approximately one hour, with regular breaks to prevent fatigue

 ### Key Measurements